To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: A Bayesian treatment to graph TTC

 \section{A Bayesian treatment to graph TTC}

 In the last section, Algorithm \ref{alg:graphTTC_opt} is provided to solve the graph regularized TT completion problem.
-However, a critical drawback of Algorithm \ref{alg:graphTTC_opt} is that it heavily relies on parameter tuning, like most optimization based methods do.
+However, a critical drawback of Algorithm \ref{alg:graphTTC_opt} is that it heavily relies on parameter tuning, like most optimization-based methods do.
 For TT completion with graph regularization, the burden of parameter tuning is even heavier than that of traditional matrix completion or canonical polyadic (CP) completion, since the TT model has multiple TT ranks, and for each TT core there is an individual regularization parameter for the graph information.
-For example, for a $4$-th order tensor $\mathbm{Y}$, there are $3$ TT-ranks and $4$ graph regularization parameters to be tuned.
+For example, for a $4$-th order tensor $\mathbm{Y}$, there are three TT-ranks, four graph regularization parameters and one outlier-related regularization parameter to be tuned.

-To solve this problem, probabilistic model, which has shown its ability to perform matrix/tensor completion without the need of parameter tuning \cite{twofourcheng2017probabilistic,cheng2020learning,twofivezhao2015bayesian,xu2021overfitting}, is adopted in this section.
+To solve this problem, the probabilistic model, which has shown its ability to perform matrix/tensor completion without the need of parameter tuning \cite{twofourcheng2017probabilistic,cheng2020learning,twofivezhao2015bayesian,xu2021overfitting,babacan2014bayesian}, is adopted in this section.